t38748845-maker/Chapter_1.Basic-Math-And-Calculus-Review/README.md

 2️⃣https://github.com

  # 1. Number Theory

-Definition
+Definition:
-Number theory is the branch of mathematics that studies numbers and their properties.
+=>Number theory is the branch of mathematics that studies numbers and their properties.

-Types of Numbers
+Types of Numbers:
   Natural Numbers (N): 1, 2, 3, 4, ...
   Whole Numbers (W): 0, 1, 2, 3, ...
-Integers (Z): ..., -3, -2, -1, 0, 1, 2, ...
+  Integers (Z): ..., -3, -2, -1, 0, 1, 2,...
   Rational Numbers (Q): Numbers that can be written as a fraction.
   Irrational Numbers: Cannot be written as a            fraction (√2, π).
   Real Numbers (R): Rational + irrational numbers.
 Example
 7 → Natural number
 -4 → Integer
 3/5 → Rational number
 √5 → Irrational number

 2. Order of Operations (PEMDAS/BODMAS)

 Always solve expressions in this order:
 Parentheses
 Exponents